 A major overhaul of veteran’s health care was passed by the House.
-This measure will expand their access to private care sector care on the government’s dime and bring the Veterans’ Affair Department through a process that will close some of its federally run facilities.
+This measure will expand their access to private sector care on the government’s dime and bring the Veterans’ Affair Department through a process that will close some of its federally run facilities.
 The bill passed with overwhelming support, with a vote of 347-70.

 The Veterans Affairs Maintaining Internal Systems and Strengthening Integrated Outside Networks (MISSION) Act received widespread support and will now head to the Senate, where it already has bipartisan support.